 Qualified Midwife and member of the Liverpool FGM Group

-Comfort Momoh
+Comfort Momoh MBE

 Midwife and FGM/Public Health Specialist, Guys and St Thomas’ Hospital, London